-These alarm triggers are used in connection with the Health Monitor feature of the AlterPath Manager, which includes the monitoring of any modems configured.
+These alarm triggers are used in connection with the Health Monitor feature, the OTP feature, and the Heartbeat (fault tolerant) configuration features of the AlterPath Manager, which includes the monitoring of any modems configured.
 You can modify these alarm triggers, but you cannot delete them.

-For health monitoring triggers to work, you must enable alarm triggers using the Alarm Trigger details form.
+For pre existing triggers to work, you must enable alarm triggers using the Alarm Trigger details form.